tijana-zrnic/tijana-zrnic.github.io/index.md

 I’m a Ram and Vijay Shriram Data Science Postdoctoral Fellow at Stanford University, where I'm hosted by Emmanuel Candès in Statistics.

-I work on developing theory and methods for reliable and responsible data science.
-My work has had particular focus on modern contexts such as those involving large-scale machine learning, societal feedback, and economic incentives.
+I work on developing theory and methods for reliable and responsible machine learning and data science.
+My work has had particular focus on modern contexts involving large-scale machine learning, societal feedback, and economic incentives.

 I obtained my PhD in Electrical Engineering and Computer Sciences at UC Berkeley in 2023, where I was advised by Moritz Hardt and Michael Jordan.
 I spent the summer of 2020 interning at Apple AI Research, hosted by Vitaly Feldman.
 My PhD research was generously supported by an Apple PhD Fellowship in AI/ML.
 Before starting my PhD, I completed my BEng in Electrical and Computer Engineering at the University of Novi Sad in Serbia, where I was advised by Dragana Bajovic.
 During undergrad I spent a summer at Caltech, working with Babak Hassibi.